Responsible sourcing

 Bidfood is fully committed to the move towards cage-free eggs by 2025.
 This includes branded and own label shell eggs, liquid egg and eggs as ingredients in our own label products.
 We are in conversations with egg suppliers, as well as suppliers of products containing egg as an ingredient, to understand timelines for moving to cage-free supply by 2025 in order to achieve this aim.

-We have recently analysed our products containing egg as an ingredient, and can report that in February 2023, 60.5% of our own brand products already contain eggs from cage free hens.
-Our next steps will involve creating a roadmap to switch over products to cage free eggs over the next couple of years so that we achieve our commitment by 2025.
+We have recently analysed our products containing egg as an ingredient, and can report that in July 2024, 70.2% of our own brand products already contain eggs from cage-free hens.
+Of those products which don’t yet meet the commitment, 97% have agreed a roadmap to transitioning these products, and we are confident all our own brand products will meet our cage-free egg commitment in 2025.

 Our egg sourcing policy can be found here.